 Mariette Nowak is an active leader and volunteer for Wild Ones: Native Plants, Natural Landscapes and Lakeland Audubon Society.
 She is also a public speaker on landscaping, native plants, and birding and before her retirement, she was director of the Wehr Nature Center, a unit of the Milwaukee County Parks in Wisconsin.

 There is a press kit for ths title.
-For more information regarding publicity and reviews contact our publicity manager, phone: (608) 263-0734, email: firstname.lastname@example.org
+To schedule an interview with the author or to request a review copy of the book, contact our publicity manager, phone: (608) 263-0734, email: firstname.lastname@example.org

 Of related interest: